GreycLab/gmic/paper.md

 ## Keywords

-Image Analysis, Processing and Filtering, Computer Graphics, Scripting Language, User Interfaces, Creative Coding.
+Image Analysis and Processing, Computer Graphics, Scripting Language, User Interfaces.

 # 1. Statement of Need

 ## 1.1.
 Context

 Intrinsic to `G'MIC`'s design are means to map image processing pipelines to commands, advancing the tool as a self-extending language.
 Primal command pipelines may be further assembled into those having wider remits, these suitably named to bespeak their extended purposes and available for succeeding command prototyping.

 `G'MIC` is distributed under the CeCILL free software licenses (GPL-compatible).
 The core language projects several user interfaces to convert, process or visualize generic *image datasets*.
 Allied with pipeline toolset, `G'MIC` embodies a highly flexible image model,